Akvils/siddhartha/README.md

 # siddhartha
-Typeset of the book Siddhartha by Herman Hesse
+Typeset of the book Siddhartha by Herman Hesse done in 2015